Latex, Duck down, or Synthetic Pillows?

 Some of the widely used synthetic pillow fillings include polyester fiber, the most common being PET or polyethylene terephthalate.
 Memory foam made from polyurethane is also used as synthetic pillow filling.
 Both of them are non-biodegradable and can also cause potential risks to your health and the environment.

-When it comes to selecting a pillow, I would say it is a very individual process.
+When it comes to selecting a pillow, we would say it is a very individual process.
 No one pillow size, shape, texture, or material fits all.

 A kid sleeping comfortably on an organic latex pillow